matthetherington/matthetherington.github.io/_posts/2019-10-04-writing-maintainable-react-unit-tests-with-react-jest-and-enzyme.md

 ---
 layout: post
-title:  "Writing Maintainable React Tests with Jest & Enzyme"
+title:  "Writing Maintainable Unit Tests with React, Jest & Enzyme"
 ---

 When looking for approaches to testing React components, you will find a multitude - each with their own merits and drawbacks.
 I'm not sure whether a single, correct approach even exists but after writing a great many of these tests I've stumbled across a few helpful ideas that, when put into practice, will make your tests an asset rather than a nuisance.